 This commons briefing paper provides an outline of the compulsory liquidation process in respect of an insolvent company.Jump to full report >>

-This Commons briefing paper provides a summary of the compulsory liquidation process under the Insolvency Act 1986 (as amended).
+This Commons briefing paper provides a summary of the compulsory liquidation process in England, Wales and Scotland.
 It includes information on the impact of liquidation on creditors, employees and company directors.

 Commons Briefing papers SN04937